Skip to main content

 }

-Use the following tabs to see an example of how to access the current user in a Server Action that is used in a Client Component.
+The following example demonstrates how to read user data in a Server Action that is used in a Client Component.
+Use the tabs to view the example code for each file.

 app/actions.ts